nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### <a name="filter-student"></a>3d.
 Filter List: `filter`
 Filter the students in ProgrammerError based on the specified arguments provided (name, student ID, class ID and email).
 Of the three arguments, at least one has to be provided.
-Arguments can be provided in any order and it is case-insensitive.
+Arguments can be provided in any order and are case-insensitive.
 ProgrammerError will display the filtered list of students whose details matches all the specified arguments.

 Format: `filter -n <NAME> -sid <STUDENT_ID> -cid <CLASS_ID> -email <EMAIL>`